navipartner/docs/content/en/docs/retail/pos_profiles/how-to/input_box_prof/index.md

 type: docs
 ---

 The POS input box profiles are used for setting up the type of data that will be recognized in the POS unit input boxes.
-There are two types of POS input box profiles, one is used in the **Sale View**, and the other one in the **Payment View** of the POS unit.
+There are two types of POS input box profiles - one is used in the **Sale View**, and the other one in the **Payment View** of the POS unit.

 ![input_box_profiles](Images/input_box_profiles.PNG)